-Optical pulse compression/expansion technology is promising for realizing a very high-speed backbone ring [5].
-When the packet is input to the optical line, the bit interval is compressed by the fiber delay loop (Fig. 1).
-Since the compression rate with one loop is limited, a high compression rate can be achieved by using several steps if it cannot be realized directly.
-Also, the compression/expansion frequency at each compression/expansion device is limited; consecutive packet compression/expansion requires optical compression/expansion devices at each access point.
-A semiconductor optical amplifier (SOA) and switch (SW) are inserted into the loop to compensate the loss on the fiber delay loop.
+An optical pulse compression/expansion technology is promising to realize the very high-speed backbone ring [6].
+When the packet is put on the optical line, a bit interval is compressed by using the fiber delay loop (Fig. 1).
+Since the compression rate with one loop is limited, high compression rate can be achieved by using several steps if it cannot be realized at a time.
+Also, the compression/expansion frequency at each compression/expansion device is limited; consecutive packets compressions/expansions need some optical compression/expansion devices at each access point.
+A semiconductor optical amplifier (SOA) and the switch (SW) are inserted on the loop to compensate the loss on the fiber delay loop.
 Then, the packet is transmitted onto the ring.
-When the packet is received in the LAN from the optical line, bit expansion is performed as a reverse procedure of bit compression.
-More details of the optical pulse compression technique are described in [1], [2], and [11].
+When the packet is received from the optical line to LAN, bit expansion is performed as a reverse procedure of bit compression.
+More details of the optical pulse compression technique are described in [1-3].

-Fig. 1 Bit Compression Device
+Figure 1.
+Bit Compression Device

-2.2 Structure and Access Method of the OCTDM Ring
+2.2.
+Structure and Access Method of the OCTDM Ring

-To explain the structure of the OCTDM ring, we first introduce some notations.
-We consider a unidirectional ring with capacity $B_R$ [bps].
+For explaining the structure of the OCTDM ring, we first introduce some notations.
+We consider an unidirectional ring with capacity B_R [bps].
 It has N nodes on the ring, being time slotted.
-Each frame is of a fixed-time length with K slots.
+Each frame is fixed-time length having K slots.
 The nodes are numbered clockwise from 0 to N - 1.
-Node iand Node i + 1 are connected by link i.
+Node i and Node i + 1 are connected by link i.
 See also Fig. 2.

 Figure 3 shows the access method to the ring at each node.
 Packets arriving at the node from LAN are first queued at electronic buffers.
-Separate buffers are prepared according to the destination node.
-The arriving packet is divided into minipackets to be fitted into one time slot.
-After the minipacket is optically compressed by the fiber delay loop, it is put into the slot, which is allocated to the source/destination node pair in advance.
-After receiving the packet (consisting of several minipackets) from the ring, the packet is reconstructed and forwarded to the destination LAN.
+The separate buffers are prepared according to the destination node.
+The arriving packet is divided into mini-packets to be fitted into one time-slot.
+After the mini-packet is optically compressed by the fiber delay loop, it is put on the slot, which is allocated to the source/destination node pair in advance.
+When receiving the packet (consisting of several mini-packets) from the ring, the packet is reconstructed and is forwarded to the destination LAN.

-The transmission speed of the minipacket is identical to that of the backbone OCTDM ring.
-However, there is a limit to the number of minipackets that the transmitter can put into the slot, due to speed mismatch between the backbone ring and LANs.
-More precisely, we consider that each transmitter can place only one minipacket during the fixed time duration, which is referred to as the frame (Fig. 4) in this paper.
-The number of minipackets that each receiver can receive within one frame is also limited to one.
-The number of slots required to accommodate all the paths between every source-destination pair is called the superframe (Fig. 4).
-The superframe may consist of several frames.
-On the ring, the superframe is cyclically carried.
+The transmission speed of the mini-packet is identical to the backbone OCTDM ring.
+However, there is a limit on the number of mini-packets that the transmitter with a bit compression device can put on the slot due to speed mismatching between backbone ring and LANs.
+For example, when 622 Mbps LAN is connected to 40 Gbps (622 Mbps \times 64) backbone ring, the node needs some optical bit compression devices by which each mini-packet is compressed into 64 times bit rate.
+While processing such a compression, each transmitter with the device cannot access to the backbone.
+Therefore, we consider that each transmitter can put only one mini-packet during the fixed time duration, which is referred to as frame (Fig. 4) in

-Fig. 2 Unidirectional Ring with Optical Compression TDM
+Figure 2.
+An Unidirectional Ring with Optical Compression TDM this paper.
+The number of mini-packets that each receiver can receive within the frame is also limited to one.
+So, the length of the frame should be define by each transmitter/receiver's compression/expansion ratio.
+The required number of slots to accommodate all the paths between every source-destination pair is called as super-frame (Fig. 4), and the super-frame may consist of several frames.
+On the ring, the super-frame is cyclically carried.

-Fig. 3 Node Structure and Access Method
+Figure 3.
+Node Structure and Access Method